-Banff Avenue closes to vehicles May 17, 2022
+Banff Avenue closed to vehicles May 15, 2023

 The best seat in Banff

-Traffic in Downtown Banff
+Traffic in downtown Banff

 Banff Avenue is an important transportation corridor for vehicles.
 The closure of 2 blocks in the downtown core will create some traffic congestion, likely on busy summer days due to the detours.